Realising you have a problem with alcohol is the first big step to getting help.

 - Alcoholics Anonymous (AA) is a free self-help group.
 Its "12 step" programme involves getting sober with the help of regular support groups.

 - We Are With You is a UK-wide treatment agency that helps individuals, families and communities manage the effects of drug and alcohol misuse.
-If you are over 50 and worried about your drinking, call 0808 8010 750

 - The National Association for Children of Alcoholics (Nacoa) provides a free, confidential telephone and email helpline for children of alcohol-dependent parents and others concerned about their welfare.
 Call 0800 358 3456 for the Nacoa helpline.